carbon-language/carbon-lang/docs/design/interoperability/functions_and_overload_sets.md

    Carbon types to those C++ types in some fashion.

 3. A canonical overload must be selected among cases where the mapping from Carbon type to C++ type could reach multiple different types.
-A canonical example is mapping a non-null Carbon pointer, which could either match a C++ pointer or a C++ reference.
+A representative example is mapping a non-null Carbon pointer, which could either match a C++ pointer or a C++ reference.
 Here, Carbon will use heuristics to try to find the best candidate from any such cluster—if there is a reference overload,